How to Read Nutrition Labels for Sugar

 Where to Find the Nutrition Label

-What to Look for in the Ingredient List
+What to Look for in the Ingredients List

-Nutrition labels provide more than just cold, hard numbers.
-They also contain a list of ingredients that indicate exactly what was used to make your food, with the most significant ingredients first in the order.
-In other words, when an item is higher on the list, that means there was more of it in the food.
-That’s why it's a good idea to avoid any food when a sugar is listed within the first three ingredients — it's a signal that the amount of sugar in the food is way too high.
+Nutrition labels contain a list of ingredients that indicate exactly what was used to make your food.
+The list ranges from the highest to lowest amount of ingredients found within the food.
+In other words, when an item is higher on the list, the food contains more of it.
+That’s why it's a good idea to avoid any food that lists sugar within the first three ingredients — it's a signal that the food's amount of sugar is way too high.

 At Sweet Defeat, we're always warning customers to be on the lookout for other names for sugar hiding in plain sight.
 Manufacturers sneak these alternative names into sugar nutrition labels, which often trick people into consuming high levels of sugar.
 For example, nutrition labels for jams may list fruit syrup, sugar and corn syrup as separate ingredients.
 In reality, they're all forms of sugar.

 Steer clear of foods that contain more sugar than fiber.
 Too much sugar and not enough fiber may increase the risk of developing Type 2 Diabetes, and it may be linked to other serious health issues.
 Ultimately, you want to look for sugar nutrition facts that indicate fewer than eight grams per serving.